Pool Maintenance Checklist: Daily, Weekly, Monthly (Schedule)

 The following tasks should be performed every year:

-Clean o-rings and connections in your pump, filter, and any other components, and ensure everything is tightened securely.
+• Check the fittings.
+Clean the o-rings and connections in your pump, filter, and any other components, and ensure everything is tightened securely.
 Replace parts as needed and always apply suitable lubricant to new o-rings.

-We’ve compiled the entire maintenance checklist into a beautiful PDF document so you can reference it any time, even offline or in print format.
+We’ve compiled the entire maintenance checklist into a beautiful PDF document so you can reference it at any time, including offline and in print.